gf712/AbPyTools/README.md

   - the main issue is the use of urllib (Python 3), instead of urllib2 (Python 2)
   - could use requests package instead
 - write tests
+- write high level code for more specific analysis
+  - plot CDR lengths of antibodies

 Installing abpytools:
 -